 An introduction to Buddhism as it has developed in various world contexts.
-Non-European/non-Anglophone.
+Non-European/ non-Anglophone.
+3.000

-REL 262: JUDAISM AS A
+REL 262: JUDAISM AS A CIVILIZATION: AN INTRODUCTORY COURSE IN JEWISH CULTURE, HISTORY AND TRADITION

-CIVILIZATION: AN

-INTRODUCTORY COURSE IN

-JEWISH CULTURE, HISTORY AND

-TRADITION

 An introduction to Judaism across historical and cultural contexts.
+3.000 Religion GEP, Major, Minor, Elective credit.